TrueBlocks/trueblocks-docker/README.md

 Depending on your connection, the above will take several minutes or as much as several hours.

 When the initialization finishes, decide if you want to run the `scraper`.
 The scrape maintains the index to the front of the chain.
-(Note: if you're exploring older data, this step is optional.)
+(Note: if you're exploring older data, this step may be optional.)

 To start the scraper, do this only after the `chifra init` command finishes: